Esteban Muruetagoiena: Demonstrations

-Two versions
+Versions of the story

 The principal media declared cardiac arrest as the cause of death, in accordance with official sources.
 Txema Montero, the lawyer who was following the case, contacted human rights organizations so that they could participate in the case and ask for an investigation.
 Organizations like Amnesty International and Anti-Torture Research (ATR) took over the case.
 ATR, a global medical organization, mentioned the numerous, serious irregularities surrounding the autopsies in a press conference in Paris before a large group of media organizations.
 According to the same, the diagnosis from the autopsy would not be legal and would have no support.

 The Egin newspaper published that Muruetagoiena had been tortured.
-The Guardia Civil sued the newspaper for "false, libelous, and malicious news”.
+The Guardia Civil sued the newspaper for "false, libelous, and malicious news".

 Remembrance

 2007 marked the 25th anniversary of Muruetagoiena's death.
-Ceremonies to honor Oyarzun's doctor were held in the town itself where he worked as well as in Ondárroa.
+Ceremonies to honor Oiartzun's doctor were held in the town itself where he worked as well as in Ondárroa.
 During the commemoration, the Group against Torture in the Basque Country acknowledged that there had been torture.
 As part of the event and by request of the town, the new health center was renamed Esteban Muruetagoiena with a plaque in his memory.
 In 2012, 30 years after his death, the doctor was remembered again during a weekend of dance, music, various speeches and the appearance or his daughter.

-On May 9, 2010, about 4 in the morning, several unknown persons destroyed the commemorative plaque in the Oyarzun health center.
-Rodolfo Ares, Minister of the Interior of the Basque Government at that time, acknowledged that the evidence pointed to the fact that a Basque police officer had been responsible for the damage, but said that he was acting on his own.
-The city council of Oyarzun demanded an investigation of the case and the parliamentarian Mikel Basabe asked the minister to inform him of the results once they were known.
+On May 9, 2010, about 4 in the morning, several unknown persons destroyed the commemorative plaque in the Oiartzun health center.
+Rodolfo Ares, Minister of the Interior of the Basque Government at that time, acknowledged that the evidence pointed to the fact that a Basque police officer had been responsible for the damage, but said that ″he was acting on his own″.
+The city council of Oiartzun demanded an investigation of the case and the parliamentarian Mikel Basabe asked the minister to inform him of the results once they were known.
 After the inquiries, the man responsible for the crime was suspended for two months without pay, and sanctioned by the committee with two serious demerits.
 On November 6, 2010, the doctor was again commemorated.
 During the ceremony the doctor's daughter revealed the new plaque.